khamiltonuk/KristianKreativeKode/_posts/two-hours.md

 ---

 My views are my own and don't represent the codebar organisation.
-If you are learning to code, and you a member of an under-represented group, I recommend you joining a codebar workshop sometime.
-If you are already a developer and you would like to improve your ability to mentor and coach I also encourage you to come along, sign up at [codebar.io](https://codebar.io/).
+If you are learning to code, and you a member of an under-represented group, I recommend you join a codebar workshop sometime.
+If you are already a developer and you would like to improve your ability to mentor and coach, I would also encourage you to come along, sign up at [codebar.io](https://codebar.io/).